What to do about social networking in your company

 The third option is probably the best and means striking a balance.
-Companies can install software that monitors what sites are being visited and allows administrators to block those that are not permitted.
+Companies can install software that monitors what sites are being visited and allows administrators to block those that are not permitted, such as porn or gambling sites.
 At the same time, administrators can also block access to certain sites, such as Facebook, for most periods of the day except during lunch or after hours.
 Companies can also prevent or block downloads from these sites by implementing policies for particular file-types.

 There are arguments in favor of each option and for many companies the solution may not be as easy that choosing one or the other.
 There is no doubt, however, that social networking, is starting to cause problems for IT administrators and a solution is needed that offers a balance: providing access without compromising the security of your corporate network.